korias24/HaskellTurtleGraphics/README.md

 no. of degrees that the Turtle can rotate change.
 The Turtle starts off at a point slightly above the bottom edge of the window at the center.

 Some cool example programs can be found in the TProgramExtras.hs module.
 The one that is currently running (if executed using cabal right after cloning the repo) has four Turtles draw the Triforce from Legend of Zelda.

 I wanted to experiment with Type classes and some more advanced Haskell features in this project, so I chose to create an abstract type class representing programs that animate some form of object.
 The code and explanation for this can be found in the code contained in the TimeStep folder of the project (see code organization below).
 Using this representation resulted in a shallow embedding - a simple Turtle program (not parallel) is just a function with the following type (w/o all the newtype wrappers):
 	Energy -> Turtle -> (NextAction TProgram Energy, Turtle, TSummary)

 where NextAction TProgram Energy indicates if the program finished completely, whereby the remaining energy is returned, or if the program partially finished during the time step, whereby the remaining piece of the program is returned.
 The Turtle part is the final Turtle after the time step, and TSummary summarizes all of the operations that were done on the Turtle in that time step, along with any other events that occurred.

 There was an interesting question in the assignment about a Turtle program being a monoid.
-In my case, it is a monoid with mempty = idle, and mappend = >*>.
+In my case , it is a monoid with mempty = idle, and mappend = >*>.
 I define two programs as being equal iff they take the Turtle through the same sequence of step and have it end up at the same final state.
 Note that under this definition, the monoid laws hold:

 			idle `mappend` p = p